NikolaiRadke/Schimpfolino/src/README.md

 * **Schimpfolino_new**: new version for new improvments.
 Compatible to old version.
 * **Schimpfolino_noeeprom_new**: Same as above but with internal word list.
 * **eeprom/**: folder for files with EEPROM content and writing tool.

-**WARNING**: the *new* versions are not working correct.
-There seems to be a bug in the core or maybe even in the hardware.

 # Compiling instructions for Schimpfolino